PostHog/posthog.com/contents/handbook/engineering/feature-pricing.md

 - We should always ask ourselves how newly release features should be priced, even if it's launching as a free product.
 A default behavior is good, but it shouldn't be used as a replacement for critically thinking about where something fits into our pricing scheme.

-- Out default assumption for new features is that full usage is only available on the paid plans.
+- Our default assumption for new features is that full usage is only available on the paid plans.

 - Features that need to be experienced in order to demonstrate value should be available on the free plan but with a reasonable limit.

-- Features that have the potential to grow our word-of-mouth should be free – e.g. we shouldn't (and don't) charge for extra users in an org because the more people we get inside PostHog, the better.
+- Features that have the potential to grow our word-of-mouth should be free – e.g. we shouldn't (and don't) charge for extra users in an org. because the more people we get inside PostHog, the better.

 - Features that are focused around extra security, permissioning, compliance, or other enterprise-style upgrades should be reserved for our enterprise pricing tier.